dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 ## Data Analysis

-Before modelling, I did some summary analysis on the large dataset.
+Before modeling, I did some summary analysis on the large dataset.
 First, a simple `summary()` in R with out total player stats for all seasons:

 ![Data: Player Totals Summary](/img/big-imgs/data_summary_player_totals.png) *Data Summary: Player Totals from 1999 - 2019*

 As expected, the data shows that there are a large range of values for any given statistic, so I decided to normalize each statistic for each season.
 Simply, for each season we have in the dataset, I divided each stat for every player by the given season's max.
 This means that each stat now lies in the range (0,1) and the stat leader will have the max value of 1.

 To get a sense of which columns might serve as useful predictors I created a correlation plot to see which stats correlated most with making the All-NBA Team.
-After that, I modelled the distribution of each statistic, comparing stats of players who made the All-NBA-Team vs players who did not.
+After that, I modeled the distribution of each statistic, comparing stats of players who made the All-NBA-Team vs players who did not.
 Let's take a look at these results:

 ![Correlation Plot: Player Totals vs All-NBA](/img/big-imgs/correlation_plot.png) *Correlation Plot: Player Totals vs All-NBA*